Mysticz11/8-bit-CPU-Simulation/README.md

 ## Design Decisions

 - **Von Neumann over Harvard**: Single memory space for both instructions and data.
 Simpler implementation and matches how most real CPUs work.
 Harvard's parallel access advantage doesn't apply in a sequential simulation.
 - **Fixed 3-byte instructions**: Every instruction is exactly 3 bytes (opcode + arg1 + arg2).
-Wastes some memory on padding but simplifies the fetch cycle — PC always increments by 3.
+Wastes some memory on padding but simplifies the fetch cycle, PC always increments by 3.
 - **R0 as accumulator**: All ALU results go to R0 by default, eliminating the need for a separate ACC register.
 Tradeoff is that programs must save R0 (via PUSH) before operations that would overwrite it.
 - **8-bit data, 8-bit addresses**: Keeps the address space small (256 bytes) for easy debugging and memory inspection.
 Real 8-bit CPUs typically used 16-bit addresses for more memory.